ATFutures/who/README.md

 <!-- A large percentage of the buses and taxis operate under the control of Transport Unions through routing, loading by turns and permission to operate on specific routes.
 The Ghana Private Road Transport Union (GPRTU) is the biggest transport union and a member of the Ghana Trades Union Congress (TUC) oversees commercial vehicles, whose owners have registered with them (Okoye et al., 2010).
 The rest of the operators who do not belong to any transport unions are not allowed to load passengers at the Union’s bus terminals, and may have to depend solely on road-side pick-ups.
 These buses enjoy the flexibility of operating at any time and on any routes, and further, are not bound to pay the levies imposed by the Unions.  -->
 **Issues with public transport**

 The public transport operators have been criticised for their disregard of operational standards and the safety of passengers, especially during late evening operation (Agyemang 2015).
 It has been found that the transport unions had not been able to regulate some of the behaviour of their members (Addo, 2002).
-For example, it is a common practice amongst the drivers to increase their fares, especially after heavy downpours, at peak-hour times, or after slight fuel hikes.
+For example, it is a common practice among the drivers to increase their fares, especially after heavy downpours, at peak-hour times, or after slight fuel hikes.
 There are no regulations in place by the union to combat some of these unacceptable practices (Agyemang, 2009; 2013).
-Similar practices have also been observed amongst taxi operators, who often charge double or triple the equivalent bus journey fare (Addo, 2002).
+Similar practices have also been observed among st taxi operators, who often charge double or triple the equivalent bus journey fare (Addo, 2002).

 <img src="fig/buses_at_terminal.png" alt="The mini buses at a terminal loading passengers" width="100%" />
 <p class="caption">